Market gardens in the East Kootenay: Bringing fresh produce, meat and more to local tables

 Bolter Farm and Chalet: Bolter Farm provides superior quality, grass-fed beef, pastured pork and free-range poultry from animals locally born and naturally raised.
 All meat products are free of hormones, vaccines and antibiotics, and raised without the use of pesticides, herbicides and GMO ingredients.
 8670 Derosier Road.
 Phone: 250-429-3888.

-Corner Veggies: Now in their second year of farming, this small market garden is run by a young couple from Calgary.
+Corner Veggies: Now in their third year of farming, this small market garden is run by a young couple from Calgary.
 There’s a farm stand on the property—open Thursdays and Fridays—where customers can pick up fresh, seasonally-grown vegetables like cucumbers, cabbage, kohlrabi, herbs and farm fresh eggs.
 7329 Jaffray Baynes Lk Rd.
 Phone: 778-687-1805.

 Where to buy local food in Kimberley